How Nigeria neutralised Egypt star Salah

 The Super Eagles had sacked long-serving boss Gernot Rohr just four weeks before the tournament following an underwhelming World Cup qualification campaign.

-Ahead of the tournament, interim manager Eguavoen had had his work cut out following injury to two experienced defenders Leon Balogun and Shehu Abdullahi, with strikers Victor Osimhen, Emmanuel Dennis and Odion Ighalo all forced out of the squad for Cameroon.
+Before the tournament, interim manager Eguavoen had had his work cut out following injury to experienced defenders Leon Balogun and Shehu Abdullahi, with strikers Victor Osimhen, Emmanuel Dennis and Odion Ighalo all forced out of the squad for Cameroon.

-The 56-year-old, who heaped praise on the competitive spirit of his decimated side, added: "Let's not go too far ahead of ourselves.
+The 56-year-old, who heaped praise on the competitive spirit of his depleted side, added: "Let's not go too far ahead of ourselves.
 But I am extremely proud of the boys."

 "There were comments and stuff being said about them before the tournament but they are absolutely professional.
-When you tell them something it sinks immediately and that is a good thing we've got going well for us.
+When you tell them something it sinks in immediately and that is a good thing we've got going well for us.

 "They followed instructions, they did exactly what we wanted them to do.
 When you are tired someone automatically fill the gap for you.
 This is the only spirit that can take us very far.
 Respect the players and they return the treatment."